emqx/emqx-docs/en_US/getting-started/new-features.md

 **New features**

-- New UI/UX design: Great enhancement of real-time observability;
+- New UI/UX design: Great enhancement of real-time observability
 - Optimized menu structure: Fast and direct access to contents
 - Data monitoring and management: Important data at a glance
-- Visualized access control: Out-of-the-box authentication/authorization management;
+- Visualized access control: Out-of-the-box authentication/authorization management
-- Powerful data integration capabilities: Using Flow Editor in a visualized way and supporting two-way data bridging;
+- Powerful data integration capabilities: Using Flow Editor in a visualized way and supporting two-way data bridging
-- Configuration updates during runtime: Hot update that takes effect immediately;
+- Configuration updates during runtime: Hot update that takes effect immediately
-- Custom extension capabilities: Built-in gateways, plugins and Hooks;
+- Custom extension capabilities: Built-in gateways, plugins and Hooks
 - More comprehensive diagnosis tools: Timely problem identifying and debugging

 ## EMQX Operator - Welcome to the cloud-native EMQX 5.0